 I’m a do-it-yourself type of girl and love skin care hacks I can do from home.
 You’ll want to read this post on how to do a steam facial if you’ve never done one before.
-They’ll make your complexion radiant and they don’t take a lot of time.
+Steaming will rejuvenate your complexion, unclog pores, and hydrate your skin.
+And the great thing is, it only takes a few minutes.
 There’s nothing better than taking care of your skin right from the comfort of your own home.
 Check out these affordable facial steamers.

 Why steam your face?
 Here are some of the benefits: